• Menu

 Camping – Stunner Campground is a little bit northwest of town, and features 5 dedicated campsites as well as dispersed camping.
 Mix Lake Campground is in town and has beautiful scenery off the beaten path.
 There are no amenities and the road to the grounds is rough, but the payoff is well worth it.

-Fishing – Both Platoro Reservoir and it’s little neighbor Mix Lake offer top-tier fishing.
+Fishing – Both Platoro Reservoir and its little neighbor Mix Lake offer top-tier fishing.
 You can expect to find many types of trout, salmon, and a few cutthroat.

 Hiking – Because of the surrounding Rio Grande National Forest, hiking opportunities are plentiful.
 Popular ones in the area include Bear Lake, Three Forks, and Summit Trailheads.